lucyshallyne/Movebank-Data-Analysis/README.md

 # Movebank-Data-Analysis: Animal Tracking Data Analysis

 ## 🚀 Project Overview
-`Movebank-Data-Analysis` is a **Python-based data analysis and visualization project** focused on animal movement tracking.
-The project demonstrates **how to download, clean, and analyze datasets**, producing meaningful insights and visualizations using Python libraries.
+`Movebank-Data-Analysis` is a Python-based project for analyzing and visualizing animal movement data.
+It demonstrates how to download, clean, and explore datasets, perform statistical analysis, and create insightful visualizations using Python libraries.

-This notebook is ideal for beginners and data enthusiasts interested in **data exploration, preprocessing, and visualization workflows**.
+The notebook provides a full workflow for **data preprocessing, exploratory data analysis (EDA), and visualization**, making it a comprehensive reference for animal movement studies.

 ---